 Traffic signals are crucial for the proper flow of traffic.
 Unless a police officer says otherwise, drivers should follow all signs and signals on the road.
 If a driver’s failure to obey traffic signals caused your accident, you might have a right to compensation.

 Our car accident lawyers at John Foy & Associates have been helping injured clients for over 20 years.
 We fight for the compensation you deserve after another driver has been careless.
+Every year, numerous Atlanta residents suffer due to car mishaps, but our Atlanta car accident lawyers have consistently stepped in to ensure justice prevails.
 Our team is committed to holding the other side responsible for what you’ve suffered.

 If you or a loved one were injured in an accident, contact us today.
 To get a free consultation, call (404) 400-4000 or contact us online.

 All drivers have a legal duty to not act in a way that causes harm.
 That includes following all traffic signals and laws.
 If a driver ignores a signal and it leads to an accident, that driver is liable.